Sedlec (České Budějovice District): Geography

 Sedlec is located about 18 km northwest of České Budějovice.
 It lies in a flat landscape in the České Budějovice Basin.
 The stream Bezdrevský potok flows through the municipality.

 There are several fishponds in the municipal territory; the largest of them are Volešek with an area of 134.4 ha and Vlhlavský rybník with an area of 91.7 ha.

 History

 The first written mention of Sedlec is from 1394.
 Until the 16th century, the village was owned by various lower noblemen.
 In the 1563, it was bought by William of Rosenberg and joined to the Libějovice estate.
 The local fortress ceased to serve as the seat of the nobility and was demolished in 1564.
 After the Battle of White Mountain in 1620, the estate was donated to Charles Bonaventure, Count of Bucquoy.
 Then the estate was acquired by the Schwarzenberg family, which owned Sedlec until the establishment of an independent municipality in 1848.

 Transport

-The I/20 road (part of the European route E49) from České Budějovice to Plzeň and Karlovy Vary passes through the municipality.
+The I/20 road (part of the European route E49) from České Budějovice to Plzeň and Karlovy Vary runs through the municipality.